opencivicdata/docs.opencivicdata.org/environment.rst

     # Next activate your virtualenv.
     $ source municipal-scrapers/bin/activate

     # Next, clone the scraper repo you want to contribute to.

-    # For scrapers related to cities in the US, its:
+For cities in the US, its:
     $ git clone git@github.com:opencivicdata/municipal-scrapers-us.git

     # Or to write a scraper for a Canadian city: